What is Quality of Security?

 4. Attractive valuation

 Valuation is an important factor in determining the quality of a company in its specific industry.
-Companies with attractive valuation are characterized by a low price-to-earnings ratio, price-to-book ratio, and a high discounted cash flow.
+Companies with attractive valuations are characterized by a low price-to-earnings ratio, price-to-book ratio, and a high discounted cash flow.
 A company that’s been able to maintain an attractive valuation over time can offer quality securities to investors looking for stable returns in the future.

 5. Dividend-paying stocks

 When looking for potential companies to invest in, investors are more interested in owning stocks in companies that pay dividends consistently.
 A history of consistently paying dividends to shareholders shows that the company’s reported enough revenues over the years to sustain its dividends payouts.
-Also, a history of dividend growth is an added advantage to investors, since they are assured regular and growing dividend payments over time.
+Also, a history of dividend growth is an added advantage to investors since they are assured of regular and growing dividend payments over time.